 Mobile Sportsbooks in Virginia

-The Virginia sports betting market will be served by at least four mobile sportsbooks and likely more than that.
+The Virginia sports betting market is served by numerous operators via mobile sportsbook apps and websites.

 State law directs the Lottery to issue a minimum of four sports betting permits and no more than twelve.
 However, the law also states any permits issued to a major sports league franchise headquartered in the Commonwealth or a qualifying motor sports facility do not count toward the maximum.